eduk8s-tests/lab-jupyter-on-k8s-01/workshop/content/exercises/04-using-kubernetes.md

 Configuration of Kubernetes is therefore performed by creating a set of resource definitions which describe what you want.
 These are provided as YAML definitions (but can also be JSON).

-In the case of wanting to deploy our Jupyter notebook application, we have to provide three resource definitions.
-These resources are:

-* **Deployment** - A description of the application deployment we want to create and the container image to use.
+In the case of wanting to deploy our Jupyter notebook application, we first need to look at creating a **Deployment** resource.
+This is a description of the application deployment we want to create and the container image to use.
-* **Service** - A description of how the application should be made available within the Kubernetes cluster.
-* **Ingress** - A description of how the application service should be exposed outside of the Kubernetes cluster, and made accessible using a URL in your web browser.